telehash/telehash-js/README.md

 // load up our private key
 var ckeys = require("./client.json");

-// start up our client hashname in the same space var client = tele.hashname("testing.private", ckeys);
+// start up our client hashname in the same network var client = tele.hashname("testing.private", ckeys);

 // provide the operator(s) for this hashname